 The Tax Collector's mission is to collect as much tax revenue as possible that is due to the town, to help the Town meet its financial obligations each year.

-If you pay your bill by mail, I will accept a postmark.
-Interest starts accruing the day after the bill is due.
-There is NO grace period.
 If you would like a receipt, please send both copies of your bill and a SASE.
 If you are paying your bill in person, please bring in both copies of your bill and we will stamp your copy paid.

 With the exception of whether or not a bill has been paid, all questions in reference to your tax bill will be answered by the Assessor’s office at 382-4405 ext.
-14.
+318.